FrancescoSignorato/FrancescoSignorato/README.md

 - 🌱 Currently learning how to create something huge
 - 💬 Ask me about #startups, #machineLearning and #hardware

-Drop me a message on LinkedIn www.linkedin.com/in/francesco-signorato if you want to connect!
+Drop me a message on [LinkedIn](www.linkedin.com/in/francesco-signorato) if you want to connect!

 Cheers 🚀